Pevensey Bay – St Wilfrid

-1. (North nave) Three tall and narrow panels, symbolic figures of saints designed by A E Buss and made by Goddard and Gibbs, 1974 (signed with the company’s mark of a sailing ship, with ‘G and G’ on the sail and ‘AEB’ on the hull).
-By this date Buss had ceased to be chief designer of the company, but since he lived in Eastbourne close by, he could presumably call on them to carry out local commissions.
+1. (North nave) Three tall and narrow panels, symbolic figures of saints designed by A E Buss (who lived in retirement at Eastbourne nearby) and made by Goddard and Gibbs, 1974 (signed with the company’s mark of a sailing ship, with ‘G and G’ on the sail and ‘AEB’ on the hull).
+Though Buss was no longer chief designer for Goddard and Gibbs, he continued to use them for the glass he designed as a freelance.

 2. (Glass panel affixed to south window) The calling of the Disciples by R Rutherford, 1965 (Adjacent notice) and presumably originally in one of the predecessor churches.
 Expressionist in style with prominent leading.

 My thanks to Nick Wiseman for the photographs